zanminkian/git-validator/packages/git-validator/README.md

 The `pre-commit` file we wrote lints and formats your staged code before the commit is made.
 We use [Eslint](https://www.npmjs.com/package/eslint) with [@git-validator/eslint-config](https://www.npmjs.com/package/@git-validator/eslint-config) and [Prettier](https://www.npmjs.com/package/prettier) with [@git-validator/prettier-config](https://www.npmjs.com/package/@git-validator/prettier-config) to check the committing code.

 ## Advanced Usage

-### Customizing Configs

-We use `eslint`, `prettier`, `commitlint`, and `lint-staged` under the hood.
-So we respect the config files of `eslint.config.js`, `.eslintignore`, `prettier.config.js`, `.prettierignore`, `commitlint.config.js`, and `lint-staged.config.js` in the root of the project.
-You can customize them to apply your own rules.

-- Adding `eslint.config.js` file to apply your own rules when git committing and running `git-validator lint`.
-We use npm package [@git-validator/eslint-config](https://www.npmjs.com/package/@git-validator/eslint-config) as the default eslint config.
-- Adding `.eslintignore` file to skip validating certain specific files when git committing and running `git-validator lint`.
-- Addint `prettier.config.js` file to apply you own rules when git committing and running `git-validator format`.
-We use npm package [@git-validator/prettier-config](https://www.npmjs.com/package/@git-validator/prettier-config) as the default prettier config.
-- Adding `.prettierignore` file to skip formatting certain specific files when git committing and running `git-validator format`.
-- Adding `commitlint.config.js` file to apply your committing rules on the `commit-msg` stage.
-The default config is `{ extends: ['@commitlint/config-conventional'] }`.
-- Adding `lint-staged.config.js` file to customize your lint-staged flow.
-The default config is `{ '*': ['npx git-validator -u'] }`.

 ### Setup `pre-push` Stage